Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Proposed Method

 \section{Proposed Method}

 In this section, we illustrate the key ingredients of our proposed method.
-Without loss of generality, let us start considering Stokes equation,
+Without loss of generality, let us start considering Stokes's equation,

 where $p$ is the pressure, $\boldsymbol{u}$ is the velocity vector, $\boldsymbol{f}$ is the body force vector, $\Delta$ is the Laplacian operator, and $Re$ is the Reynolds number.
 Stokes equation has many applications in engineering and physics.
-Stokes operator is the primary ingredient of Navier–Stokes equations that can describe the physics of a wide variety of phenomena in science and engineering. \citet{bo1990least} proposed a least-squares finite element method that is based on a first-order velocity-pressure-vorticity formulation that can handle multi-dimensional problems as well as incompressible Navier-Stokes equations.
+Stokes operator is the primary ingredient of Navier–Stokes equations that can describe the physics of various phenomena in science and engineering. \citet{bo1990least} proposed a least-squares finite element method based on a first-order velocity-pressure-vorticity formulation that can handle multi-dimensional and incompressible problems Navier-Stokes equations.
 In this work, we adopt the approach in \cite{bo1990least} and introduce an auxiliary vorticity variable $\boldsymbol{\omega} = \nabla \times \boldsymbol{u}$ to reduce the above problem to a system of first-order differential equations written in its residual form as follows

-The key point here is that by reducing the order of a partial differential equation, we bypass the need for calculating high-order derivatives.
-This not only reduces the search space of our solution but also facilitates learning problems with non-smooth solutions that we will show in our numerical experiments.
-Moreover, first-order differential equations are easier to learn compared with learning high-order differential operators due to several issues we discussed in previous sections.
-We want to highlight that introducing an auxiliary vorticity variable is not the only way to reduce the order of a partial differential equation.
-We can also introduce other variables (i.e., auxiliary flux variable) to reduce the order of a given problem as we will show in our numerical experiments.
+The critical point here is that by reducing the order of a partial differential equation, we bypass the need to calculate high-order derivatives.
+This reduces the search space of our solution and facilitates learning problems with non-smooth solutions that we will show in our numerical experiments.
+Moreover, first-order differential equations are easier to learn than high-order differential operators due to several issues we discussed in previous sections.
+Introducing an auxiliary vorticity variable is not the only way to reduce the order of a partial differential equation.
+We can also introduce other variables (i.e., auxiliary flux variable) to reduce the order of a given problem, as we will show in our numerical experiments.
 It is worth keeping in mind that our method is meshless and geometry invariant.
 Next, we discuss our constrained optimization formulation.